dwkim78/ASTRiDE/README.md

 ### 5. Test with Crowded Field Image

 The example shown above used a less-crowded field image.
 If there are many stars in the field (i.e. crowded field), it is possible that some stars' borders are attached to other stars, which makes their borders long so that eventually look like a streak.
-We applied ASTRiDE to a relatively crowded field image to check how ASTRiDE works for such crowded field image.
+In order to check how ASTRiDE works for such crowded field image, ASTRiDE is applied to a relatively crowded field image.
 The following images show the results.

  <div align="center">
 <img src="https://github.com/dwkim78/ASTRiDE/blob/master/astride/datasets/images/crowded_field.png">